Azure/azure-resource-manager-schemas/README.md

 # azure-resource-manager-schemas

 > [!WARNING]
-> ## The schemas contained in this repo are designed for best-effort validation, and should NOT be relied upon for other programmatic consumption.
-Please raise an issue in this repo if you have a current or potential new use-case, and we can suggest alternatives.
+> ## The schemas in this repository are designed for best-effort validation, and should NOT be relied upon for accuracy or programmatic consumption.
+If you have a current (or potential new) dependency that you would like to discuss alternatives for, please raise an issue.

 This is the repo for template deployment schemas hosted under `https://schema.management.azure.com/schemas`.
 Please see below for information on contributing and publishing updated schemas.